External memory (psychology): Lifelogging

 There are extreme uses of external memory aids.
 Individuals who constantly record their lives are referred to as lifeloggers.
-Gordon Bell is an American engineer and manager at Microsoft, but of interest here is his lifelogging.
+Gordon Bell was an American engineer and manager at Microsoft, but of interest here is his lifelogging.
 In a fight against natural memory deterioration, Gordon Bell has kept a digital "surrogate memory" to supplement his own memory.
 "Why should any memory fade when there are technological solutions that can preserve it?"
 His version of lifelogging includes wearing a SenseCam around his neck that captures everything he sees on a daily basis.
 He also wears a digital voice recorder to capture the sound he hears.
 Bell also scans what he reads onto his computer and records his phone calls.
 He has digitized all of his photos, engineer notebooks, even logos on T-shirts.
 At any given moment, with the help of his custom developed search engine, Bell has access to anything he has seen, heard, or read in the past decade.

 Morris Villarroel, a professor of animal behavior at the Polytechnic University of Madrid, is another lifelogger.
 His version of lifelong includes a Narrative Clip camera strapped to his chest that shoots about 1,200 photos per day at 30-second intervals.
 When asked about why he lifelogs, Villaroel responds, "It's nice for me that I have a whole series of photos, moments, that I can look back on, and maybe even share in the future.
 For example, I have a son who is 11 months old, and he has pictures of his mother, pregnant with him, hundreds of photos of himself the day he was born, and every day thereafter.
 I imagine him growing old, being 80 and deciding one day to look at a photo of how his mother looked when she was eight months pregnant, what we were doing when he was 120 days old, and how our life was.
 That motivates me to continue for a long time."